 Why book reviews are important to Trevor Cole

 It has been nearly two decades since Trevor Cole quit his career as a journalist to write novels.
 Since then, he's written four novels.
 He's returned to his journalistic roots with his latest, The Whisky King, which tells the remarkable true story one of Canada's most notorious organized crime figures, Rocco Perri.
+It is currently a finalist for the Arthur Ellis Award, which recognizes the best Canadian crime writing, for best nonfiction book.

-Below, Trevor Cole answers eight questions submitted by eight of his fellow writers in the CBC Books Magic 8 Q&A.
+Below, Cole answers eight questions submitted by eight of his fellow writers in the CBC Books Magic 8 Q&A.

 1. Lorna Crozier asks, "If you could write in any room anywhere in the world, besides your own writing room, where would that be?
 Please describe it."